-- 1) Worn/fouled spark plug will cause starting/operational issues.
+- 1) Worn/fouled spark plugs will cause starting/operational issues.
 Replace if necessary. - 2) Battery voltage should be above 12VDC when the engine is running.
 If it is 12VDC or lower, it indicates a problem with the battery or charging system. - 3) Engine will not fire if the battery voltage drops below 11VDC.
-If the battery is low, and the engine isn't firing, use the recoil.
 Turn off any additional battery loads when starting (I.E. lights, hand warmers, etc.) - 4) If the engine floods, pinning the throttle while cranking will turn off the fuel, and clean out the cylinder. - 5) Turning the key on and instantly hitting the starter can cause the box to read a bad barometric reading, causing the machine to run poorly.
 If this does happen, just turn the key off and then back on to reset it.
-Wait a second after turning on the key (or engine kill switch power) before hitting the starter. - 6) Due to difference in the engine synchronization when starting, the engine may crank over more than stock before firing.
-For the 2014+ unit, it will typically take 3-4 rotations to fire which is normal.
+Wait a second after turning on the key before hitting the starter.